selcukgoktas/SalesforceDeveloperTraining/README.md

 You should check the file inside the messageChannels folder also.
 You can't create it on salesforce setup currently. https://developer.salesforce.com/docs/component-library/documentation/en/lwc/lwc.use_message_channel

+### LWC14 - Simple TODO Application Single Component
+Simple todo application to learn array and spread operator and LWC for Each iteration.

 ### GITHUB USAGE
 This is an example.